metamn/rough-hands/README.md

 I took the courage to use your design as a suggestion and rethink it.
 My best skills are not replicating a Photoshop comp to HTML and CSS but create unique designs which delivers the message.

-Rough Hands, by my understanding, has the following major characteristics:
+Rough Hands, in my understanding, has the following major characteristics:

 1. It's *rough*.
 2. It sells things identified mostly by beautiful images.